 The study mined the rich data from HILDA, the Household Income and Labour Dynamics in Australia survey.
 One of the country’s biggest longitudinal surveys, it has been collecting information on 17,500 families in 9500 households since 2001, including data on their overall life satisfaction and mental health.

-A woman's world: volunteers are more likely to be female, Professor Magnani found in her study, which will be published in December.
+Helpers: volunteers are more likely to be female, Professor Magnani found in her study, which will be published in December.

 Magnani found from the data that volunteers, compared with non-volunteers, are older and more likely to be female, are better educated with bigger families, earn higher household income, and are less likely to live in major Australian cities.
 As well as having better self-assessed health, they are less likely to have a long-term health condition.